 Therefore the founder of our Ford Family, as far as we are concerned, was the very first Grandpa Ford, shown here.
 He was much beloved by all who knew him.
 There are many other Grandpa Fords now, of course, and even a Great-Grandpa Ford.
 And more are sure to come.
 But here is where we start.

-Okay, read now the tale of two men whose first name was 'Walter', two men who eventually gave birth to the Ford family, a family whose spirit of adventure, independence, and courage was inherited from the Pioneers and Patriots of its founding fathers.
+Read now the tale of two men whose first name was "Walter", men who eventually gave birth to the Ford family, a family whose spirit of adventure, independence, and courage was inherited from the Pioneers and Patriots of its founding fathers!

 Once upon a time, there were two Walters living in the early 17th century, near London.
 Walter Palmer, the older, was born in Somerset (southwest of London) to a privileged family.
 Only 27 years later, Walter Woodworth was born in Kent (southeast of London) near the Ocean.
 Given their family status, location, and age difference, they likely did not know one another; but both men would eventually come to the new world where their descendants, many years later, would marry and then start the Ford Family.